-- San Cristobal: Located in the southern-most section of the NW-SE corridor, the San Cristobal target is approximately 12 kms southeast of the historic Trinidad gold mine.
-A grid of 4,841 soil samples covers an area of 30 km and outlines a 500 m wide zone of gold-bearing quartz veins and stockwork structures that extends for 1.5 km.
+- Colinas and Bocas: The Colinas and Bocas targets are the southern and northern extensions, respectively, of the Taunus open pit.
+Several RC and core drilling campaigns (over 120 drill holes) outline a one km trend from the open pit in a southeast direction to the Colinas target.
+Due to the shallow extent of drilling the target remains underexplored. - San Carlos: Located approximately three kms northwest of the Trinidad mine, the San Carlos target is covered by a ground magnetic survey, with trenching, sampling and mapping programs.
+Drill results include 1.87 g/t Au over 36 m and 4.6 g/t Au over 13 m 6. - Guayabo: The Guayabo target is located about eight kms southeast of the Trinidad mine and includes a small historic tungsten mine (tungsten-molybdenum veins).
+Gold-silver drill targets were identified following a soil sampling program, and an intercept of 2.3 g/t Au and 94 g/t Ag over 10 m is reported1. - San Cristobal: Located in the southern-most section of the NW-SE corridor, the San Cristobal target is approximately 12 kms southeast of the historic Trinidad gold mine.
+A grid of 4,841 soil samples covers an area of 30 km2 and outlines a 500 m wide zone of gold-bearing quartz veins and stockwork structures that extends for 1.5 km.
 Over 1,600 chip and channel samples were taken, complementing geologic mapping and identifying five individual prospects.
-Initial RC and diamond drilling (1,200 m) tested the area confirming gold mineralisation with reported intercepts of 1.19 g/t Au over 17.65 m, including 3.44 g/t Au over 4.35 m.
-Significant exploration upside remains at San Cristobal, representing one of the most attractive areas for potential drilling. - Potrerillos: Located approximately two kms northeast of the Trinidad mine, Potrerillos is a prospect that was identified by mapping and chip/channel sampling (700 samples), with 7.8 g/t Au over 5 m reported from channel sampling.
+Initial RC and diamond drilling (1,200 m) tested the area confirming gold mineralisation with reported intercepts of 1.19 g/t Au over 17.65 m, including 3.44 g/t Au over 4.35 m5.
+Significant exploration upside remains at San Cristobal, representing one of the most attractive areas for potential drilling. - Potrerillos: Located approximately two kms northeast of the Trinidad mine, Potrerillos is a prospect that was identified by mapping and chip/channel sampling (700 samples), with 7.8 g/t Au over 5 m reported from channel sampling1.
+In March quarter, surface exploration and shallow drilling were initiated at the Potrerillos area (Table 10).